Venafi/vault-pki-backend-venafi/README.md

 Within Trust Protection Platform, configure these settings.
 For more information see the _Venafi Administration Guide_.

-- A user account that has been granted REST API (WebSDK) access.
+- A user account that has an authentication token for the "Venafi Secrets Engine for HashiCorp Vault" (ID "hashicorp-vault-by-venafi") API Application as of 20.1 (or scope "certificate:manage" for 19.2 through 19.4) or has been granted WebSDK Access (deprecated)
 - A Policy folder where the user has the following permissions: View, Read, Write, Create.
 - Enterprise compliant policies applied to the folder including: